BRANDS

 Sacai

-Chitose Abe started Sacai in Tokyo in 1999 after working in Japanese fashion houses.
-The brand became known for hybrid construction and layering that feels deliberate, not messy.
-It’s one of those labels where you can see the method immediately.
+Sacai became known for hybrid construction and layering that feels deliberate, not messy.
+It is one of those labels where you can see the method immediately.

 -